dikortis/LetsTalkETC/Episodes/Episode_9.md

-know and I don't think that they think it was a it was a reaction to the fact that they were about to lose a lot of share to signal that was how how I read that where it's single you know their purpose was to be secure from from the beginning a
+know and I don't think that they think it was a it was a reaction to the fact that they were about to lose a lot of share to signal that was how I read that where it's single you know their purpose was to be secure from the beginning a